P0u4a/vs-gradient-maker/README.md

 Go to the Command Palette using ```ctr + shift + p```, type the command ```>Launch Gradient Maker``` and press enter to open the gradient editor.

+NEW IN 1.1.0 🔥 Now supporting RGB and HSL gradient formats.

-NEW 🔥 Add, remove and move color stops...
+Add, remove and move color stops...

 ![color](https://user-images.githubusercontent.com/66873325/228188950-1ed64f93-0152-45d5-840d-065817ecd5b7.gif)